Mirror Symmetry for Truncated Cluster Varieties: Cluster varieties from non-toric blowups

 \subsection{SYZ bases}

-In many cases, the symplectic mirror to $U$ which we will construct has traditionally been described (at least in dimension 2) by means of the toric base diagrams from \cite{Sym}, which can be used to express Lagrangian torus fibrations with singularities.
+In many cases, the symplectic mirror to $U$ which we will construct has traditionally been des\-cribed (at least in dimension 2) by means of the toric base diagrams from \cite{Sym}, which can be used to express Lagrangian torus fibrations with singularities.
 In fact, the resulting torus fibrations will be SYZ fibrations for our mirror construction.
 We will not use this fact in an essential way, but for completeness of the exposition we briefly indicate here the corresponding SYZ fibration on the truncated cluster varieties.

 Our construction on both sides of mirror symmetry begins with the usual Lagrangian torus fibration on $(\CC^\times)^n$ and then asks how the fibration is affected by a modification of this space.
-In the present case, this means understanding how the torus fibration on the dense torus $\oT_\CC=\oX\setminus \oD$ is affected by the GHK blow-up-and-delete construction.
-As this construction is local to each divisor, we only need to understand it in a single local model, treated in the following example. \begin{example}[{\cite[Example 4.4]{HK-icm}}] Consider again the basic local model described in Example \ref{ex:bside-ex1}, where the log Calabi-Yau pair $(X,D)$ is obtained from toric model $(\oX,\oD) = (\CC\times \CC^\times, \{0\}\times \CC^\times)$ by blowing up at center $H=\{(0,-1)\}.$
+In~the present case, this means understanding how the torus fibration on the dense torus $\oT_\CC=\oX\setminus \oD$ is affected by the GHK blow-up-and-delete construction.
+As this construction is local to each divisor, we only need to understand it in a single local model, treated in the following example.